atsukotominaga/music-teaching/material/instruction/instruction.md

 2. 2nd Stimulus

 *Thank you.
 Now, we are moving on to the different musical notation.
 Again, I will show sheet music with the musical notation on the screen in front of you.
-Please read the notation.*
+Please read the notation and practise it until you feel you comfortably perform the piece with the expression.*

 > **Open practice.maxpat**